-Before joining the Chamber, Byers served as staff director of the Energy and Environment Subcommittee for the House of Representatives Committee on Science, Space, and Technology.
-The subcommittee jurisdiction includes science and technology activities at the Department of Energy, the Environmental Protection Agency, and the National Oceanic and Atmospheric Administration.
-Byers’ work on the subcommittee focused on revitalizing oversight of EPA, including development and execution of strategies to reform and improve the agency’s regulatory science activities.
+Before joining the Chamber, Byers was staff director of the Energy and Environment Subcommittee for the House of Representatives Committee on Science, Space, and Technology.
+Byers work on the subcommittee focused on revitalizing oversight of EPA, including development and execution of strategies to reform and improve the agency’s regulatory science activities.

 Byers holds an M.S. in soil science from North Carolina State University and a B.S. in crop and soil environmental sciences from Virginia Tech.
 He lives in Fairfax, Virginia, with his wife and two sons.